Esophageal and Swallowing Disorders

 Eosinophilic esophagitis and other eosinophilic gastrointestinal diseases

-The Mount Sinai Medical Center is highly experienced in treating eosinophilic diseases, especially eosinophilic esophagitis — the most common eosinophilic gastrointestinal disease (EGID).
+The Mount Sinai Health System is highly experienced in treating eosinophilic diseases, especially eosinophilic esophagitis — the most common eosinophilic gastrointestinal disease (EGID).
 Eosinophilic esophagitis is an inflammatory condition in which the wall of your esophagus fills with eosinophils, a type of white blood cell, making it difficult for you to swallow food or liquids.
 Eosinophilic esophagitis affects both children and adults.
 For unknown reasons, men are more commonly affected than women.

 In most cases, dietary measures and medications can significantly improve symptoms and control eosinophilic gastrointestinal diseases.
 Testing for food allergies and eliminating any foods from your diet that you tested positive for is an option.
 Some medications may improve symptoms, although they may not necessarily decrease your eosinophil numbers.